noahzeldin/dissertation/reception_analysis.md

   convert_to_dataframe_and_perform_ca(grouped_dfm_no_erfurt_or_unknown)
 ```

-# Keywords In Context (KWIC) and Keyword Exploration
+# 5\.
+Keywords In Context (KWIC) and Keyword Exploration

-## Create function to link KWIC with data
+## a.
+Create function to link KWIC with data

 ``` r
 combine_kwic_with_data <- function(corpus, words, window) {